-The sqlite3 module is provided by default as part of the standard Python libraries, so SQLite database tables can be used without having to explicitly install it.
+The sqlite3 module is sometimes provided by default as part of the standard Python libraries.

 To install feather-format on Windows, you will need to install cython as a prerequisite, which might also require you to install the Microsoft Visual C++ compiler for python, from http://aka.ms/vcpython27.